CANCELLED “Straight to the Source” 28th Annual Program, March 20.

 - Coming soon: Search integration with the Library’s digital collections and databases.

-The new system will require some changes to the registration and library card processes.
+The new system does require some changes to the registration and library card processes.
 All accounts must be renewed starting June 5, 2019.
 Please see the FAQ section below for details.
 Thanks for your patience while the resources are being brought into the new system and adjustments are made.

 For more information, please visit the Library of Virginia Contact Us page (www.lva.virginia.gov/about/contact) and select a department or staff member to reach by email.